E3Bind: An End-to-End Equivariant Network for Protein-Ligand Docking: Related Works

-Deep learning has made great progress in predicting low-energy conformations given molecular graphs~\citep{shi2021confgf, ganea2021geomol, xu2022geodiff, jing2022torsionaldiffusion}.
-State-of-the-art models are generally SE(3)-invariant or equivariant, and mainly adopt the score-matching~\citep{vincent2011scorematchingdae,song2019denoisingscorematching} or diffusion~\citep{ho2020ddpm} framework.
-In protein-ligand docking, we also aim to generate the conformation of the bound ligand.
-However it is not viable to directly apply these approaches as (1) there are much more atoms in the system and (2) the protein context must be carefully considered when generating the docked pose.
+\textbf{Molecular conformation generation.} Deep learning has made great progress in predicting low-energy conformations given molecular graphs~\citep{shi2021confgf, ganea2021geomol, xu2022geodiff, jing2022torsionaldiffusion}.
+State-of-the-art models are generally SE(3)-invariant or equivariant, adopting the score-matching~\citep{vincent2011scorematchingdae,song2019denoisingscorematching} or diffusion~\citep{ho2020ddpm} framework.
+Though protein-ligand docking also aims to generate the conformation of a molecule, the bound ligand, applying standard molecular conformation generation approaches is not viable because (1) there are much more atoms in the system and (2) the protein context must be carefully considered when generating the docked pose.
 Here we model the protein at the residue level and design our model to carefully capture the protein-ligand interactions.